 Californian users of Canva have additional rights afforded to them under the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA, effective 1 January 2023).

-The CCPA and CPRA give California consumers various rights with respect to the personal information we collect, including the right to (subject to certain limitations):
+The CCPA, CPRA and VCDPA give resident users various rights with respect to the personal information we collect, including the right to (subject to certain limitations):

 Categories of personal information collected by Canva